Preventing business email compromise (BEC) attacks and scams

 • Phishing: Targets a wider audience with generic emails, aiming for broad credential harvesting or malware infection.

-• BEC: Uses social engineering, impersonation, and careful research to create highly personalized and believable emails.
+• BEC: Uses social engineering techniques, impersonation, and careful research to create highly personalized and believable emails.

 • Phishing: Often relies on generic emails with urgency, fear, or curiosity triggers, sometimes using malware or malicious links.